borglab/gtsam/README.md

 GTSAM 4 introduces several new features, most notably Expressions and a Python toolbox.
 It also introduces traits, a C++ technique that allows optimizing with non-GTSAM types.
 That opens the door to retiring geometric types such as Point2 and Point3 to pure Eigen types, which we also do.
 A significant change which will not trigger a compile error is that zero-initializing of Point2 and Point3 is deprecated, so please be aware that this might render functions using their default constructor incorrect.

-GTSAM 4 also deprecated some legacy functionality and wrongly named methods.
-If you are on a 4.0.X release, you can define the flag `GTSAM_ALLOW_DEPRECATED_SINCE_V4` to use the deprecated methods.

-GTSAM 4.1 added a new pybind wrapper, and **removed** the deprecated functionality.
-There is a flag `GTSAM_ALLOW_DEPRECATED_SINCE_V42` for newly deprecated methods since the 4.1 release, which is on by default, allowing anyone to just pull version 4.1 and compile.

 ## Wrappers

 We provide support for [MATLAB](matlab/README.md) and [Python](python/README.md) wrappers for GTSAM.
 Please refer to the linked documents for more details.